-- Axe Crazy: Her alternate personalities, especially the third one that appears in the rematch.
-This is even shown in gameplay when she uses Resurrection on the other two when they die: While the original two spell it correctly and have it in all caps ("RESURRECTION") with a nice little chant beforehand like the other bosses, the third Elise not only spells it like a glitchy mess while shifting between lowercase and uppercase letters ("ReSURrexIOnnN"), the chant is replaced with her saying "Die" over and over..
+- Ax-Crazy: Her alternate personalities, especially the more insane, glowing one that appears in the rematch.
+This is even shown in gameplay when she uses Resurrection on the other two when they die: While the original two spell it correctly and have it in all caps ("RESURRECTION") with a nice little chant beforehand like the other bosses, the newer Elise not only spells it like a glitchy mess while shifting between lowercase and uppercase letters ("ReSURrexIOnnN"), the chant is replaced with her saying "Die" over and over..

 - Be Careful What You Wish For: The research facility that performed experiments on her wanted to know the secret behind her resurrection powers.
 After going berserk, she used said power to turn all the research personnel into zombies.

-- Dual Boss: Later becomes a Triple Boss, though the third one can't actually be hurt.
+- Dual Boss: Later becomes a Triple Boss, though the newer one can't actually be hurt.

 - Flechette Storm: Throws knives that turn into snakes.